Life 1871 - 1908 AD

 the establishment of the first Republic of China under

-Dr. Sun-Yat-Sen, leaving Last Ching Emperor Pu Yi with a
+Dr. Sun-Yat-Sen, leaving Last Qing Emperor Pu Yi with a

 contract ( the 5 edicts of preferential treatment ) that